On going green

 • Lower total blood cholesterol levels, more so in vegans as they do not have dairy products.
 This is because whole-fat milk products and eggs tend to raise serum blood lipids due to their saturated fat and cholesterol content.

-• Lowered risk of colon cancer.
+• Lower risk of colon cancer.
 Diets high in meat/animal fat may increase the incidence of colon cancer by increasing the fecal concentration of various carcinogens.
 Carcinogens might get produced if the meat is cooked at very high temperatures.

 Does excluding non-vegetarian food like fish or chicken from my diet deprive my body of certain nutrients?
 Does vegetarian food have enough protein?
 What are vegetarian sources of protein?